magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 Joseph—commanding the stage with his easy grin.
 Bella—animated, sharp, the kind of presence that drew eyes without effort.
 The sight hit her like a sudden plunge into cold water.
 Her chest tightened.

 For a heartbeat, instinct told her to turn, to slip back into the current of the crowd and vanish before they noticed.
-She even shifted her weight, ready to pivot away.

 And yet—something held her still.
 A strange, stubborn curiosity rooted her to the spot.
 Part dread, part pull, as though some hidden thread bound her to the stage.
 Against her better judgment, Lucy stayed, her breath caught, her heart thudding as she watched.